HMO Consultancy Glasgow

 - How to vacate safely in the event of a fire

 - Fire doors and equipment – how do they work and how should they be maintained

 - General good practice regarding hallways, smoking and candles

 There are various compliance certificates that are required quarterly/annually and we can of course help you to arrange these.
 Some of the certification is listed below;

 - Smoke Alarm, Heat and Carbon Monoxide Testing Log

 - Emergency Light Testing Certificate

-It is good practice for landlord to provide a Notice Board within the property with some Fire documents and logging sheets for the tenants.
+It is good practice for a landlord to provide a notice board within the property with some fire documents and logging sheets for the tenants.
 All certification and log sheets should be made available to the HMO Department and the Fire department.

 It is generally safe to assume that HMO properties will suffer a little more wear and tear due to the number of people living there.
 K Letting work with a team of experienced and qualified contractors which allows us to provide good quality work are very reasonable prices.

 At K Letting, we move the tenants into the property, we carry out regular inspections throughout the tenancy and we also conduct a throughout move out inspection so that we can monitor the property closely.
 We want your tenants to enjoy their stay but it is of utmost importance that we help and advise them to live safely.